© Royal Portfolio

 The Eastern Cape is a province of rolling green hills, long stretches of pristine coastline, and game reserves ranging from rustic to 5 stars.
 Unlike most of Africa, these game reserves are malaria-free.
 Known as “The Adventure Capital” of South Africa it is a destination for people who love sunshine, surf, wildlife, and nature.

 Addo Elephant National Park is the third-largest national park in South Africa.
 Stretching from the arid Karoo, to the coast, the park also includes offshore islands and their bird and penguin populations.
 The park’s claim to fame is that it’s the only national park in the world to protect the Big 7-the Big 5 (elephant, rhino, Cape buffalo, lion, and leopard) as well as the great white shark and southern right whale.

 Kwazulu Natal and the Battlefields

 Durban is a cosmopolitan city and Africa’s busiest port.
 The seaside resort town of Umhlanga has a range of excellent accommodation as well as superb restaurants.
-Kwazulu Natal’s spectacular scenery, game lodges and pristine coastline makes it a wonderful vacation destination.
+Kwazulu Natal’s spectacular scenery, game lodges, and pristine coastline make it a wonderful vacation destination.